Competent Person Schemes for Electricians: Full Guide

 There are several government-approved competent person schemes for electrical work in England and Wales.
 The four main providers are:

 The National Inspection Council for Electrical Installation Contracting is the oldest and largest scheme, established in 1956.
+For a detailed comparison, see our NICEIC vs NAPIT guide.
 Managed by Certsure, NICEIC has strong brand recognition among both the trade and the general public.
 It offers Domestic Installer and Approved Contractor registration levels.
 Annual fees for Domestic Installer registration are typically 500 to 700 pounds.

 The National Association of Professional Inspectors and Testers is a growing scheme that has attracted many members with competitive pricing and good customer service.
 NAPIT offers domestic and full-scope registration.
 Annual fees for domestic registration are typically 400 to 600 pounds, making it one of the more affordable options.